 - Group therapy—The Forward and Beyond (FAB) Group is solution focused and goal oriented, with an emphasis on harm reduction.
 Students will have the opportunity to explore life choices as they continue to move forward in college and beyond.

-- A qualified medical team is available to assess for medical treatment of co-occurring conditions and/ or evidence based treatments of substance use disorders.
+- Medical Assessment and Management-- A qualified medical team is available to assess for medical treatment of co-occurring conditions and/ or evidence based treatments of substance use disorders.

 - Referral to other resources as indicated.

 We recognize that AOD use takes place on a continuum:

 We acknowledge that there is greater likelihood of significant change if students set their own goals.
 These goals may range from recovery with a goal of abstinence, to motivation for change consistent with a harm reduction model.
 We recognize that students at the end of the continuum above, may not be ready to attain and sustain moderation.
 Those students are given the support and assistance they need to enter a recovery program.
 Members of the AOD Team have prior experience working in treatment centers and are well-equipped to work with students in recovery.

 We believe that students at the lower and middle range of the continuum can learn to make more responsible choices about their behavior with an appropriate amount of information, support, and therapeutic services.

 We know that AOD use often co-exists with other mental health problems.
 We address these issues with attention to both.
 Improvement in one area may not be possible without improvement in the other, as well.
 Members of the AOD Team work with other staff therapists and medical providers to develop treatment approaches accordingly.